SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![app](/guides/users-guide/appbar2.png)
 ![image alt text](/guides/users-guide/image_3.png)

-Smart devices are represented in Device Management (right side) as top level devices.
+Smart devices are represented in the Device Management (right side) as top-level devices.
 In the Cockpit application, you can organize smart devices into groups, as the arrows indicate in the above diagram.

-For gateway devices, find below an example on how to use the Cockpit application:
+Gateway devices can use the Cockpit application like this.

 ![image alt text](/guides/users-guide/image_4.png)